Town of Emmitsburg

 Special exceptions requiring board of appeals approval in the I-P district are as follows:

 1. Bulk storage of oil, petroleum, gasoline and similar flammable liquids and compressed gases, not to exceed sixty thousand (60,000) gallons total storage.
-Each individual container shall be located with respect to the nearest line of adjoining property as follows:
+Each individual container shall be located with respect to the nearest line of adjoining property as follows, including spill containment structures as required by Maryland Department of the Environment (MDE):

 Water Capacity